ONSdigital/eq-questionnaire-validator/doc/decisions/0010-dynamic-answer-options.md

 - `dynamic_options.values`
     - Used to define the literal values used for [`options.*.value`](https://github.com/ONSdigital/eq-questionnaire-validator/blob/master/schemas/answers/definitions.json#L17-L19).
-    - Structure to allow either a Value Source that returns a sequence or the new Rules structure.
+    - Structure to allow either a Value Source that returns a sequence or the any of the [new value operators](https://github.com/ONSdigital/eq-questionnaire-validator/tree/master/schemas/rules/operators/value) that returns a sequence.
 - `dynamic_options.transform`
     - An optional property used to apply some transform on each value provided to `dynamic_options.values` which will be used for [`options.*.label`](https://github.com/ONSdigital/eq-questionnaire-validator/blob/master/schemas/answers/definitions.json#L14-L16).
 If omitted, labels will use `dynamic_options.values` as the source.
     - Structure to follow the new Rules structure allowing for the chaining of operators.
 All transforms are new [value operators](https://github.com/ONSdigital/eq-questionnaire-validator/tree/master/schemas/rules/operators/value).